inkyblackness/ss-specs/archives/mapInformation.md

 > The height factor should always be 3.
 Although the engine does respect this value, any setting other than 3 will result in weird display.

 The placeholder has no use in the archives.
 > According to the documentation of TSSHP, this field is used as a placeholder for a pointer within the game logic.

 #### Tile map

-The tiles are described in ```L05```, a table of tile map entries.
+The tiles are described in the compressed chunk ```L05```, a table of tile map entries.
 The first entry describes the lower left tile and the next entries go east first, then north (first columns, then rows).

 **Tile Map Entry** (16 bytes)